 - Are there profit expectations?

-- Does the profit expectation come from the efforts of a promoter or third party?
+- Does the profit expectation come from the efforts of a promoter or a third party?

 In essence the test checks for tokens which have share-like properties and tags them as securities.
 The most well-known cryptocurrency to get this tag is the DAO.
 NEO is another cryptocurrency that is structured this way.